Anthony D. Rollett

 - Ph.D., Drexel University

-ResearchRollett's research focuses on microstructural evolution in 3D.
-Interests include materials for energy conversion systems, 3D printing of metals, strength of materials, constitutive relations, microstructure, texture, anisotropy, grain growth, recrystallization, formability and stereology.
-Important recent results include the 3D observations of mechanical twinning in Zr, the appearance of new grains during grain growth, spectral methods in micro-mechanics and grain size stabilization.
+ResearchRollett's research focuses on microstructural evolution and microstructure-property relationships in 3D, using both experiments and simulations.
+Interests include 3D printing of metals, materials for energy conversion systems, strength of materials, constitutive relations, microstructure, texture, anisotropy, grain growth, recrystallization, formability and stereology.
+Relevant techniques include high performance spectral methods in micro-mechanics, dynamic x-ray radiography (DXR) and high energy diffraction microscopy (HEDM).
+Important recent results include definition of process windows in 3D printing through characterization of porosity, 3D comparisons of experiment and simulation for plastic deformation in metals, the appearance of new grains during grain growth, and grain size stabilization.
+He has 250 peer-reviewed journal publications with an h-index of over 50.

 Materials Science and Engineering Professor Tony Rollett talks about his work with metals and the real world applications of metallurgy.